moodymango/moodymango/README.md

 <br>
 👩🏿 Hi, I'm Imma.
 I'm a fullstack software engineer passionate about the radical possibilities surrounding the intersection of social justice, tech and education.
 I leverage non-profit background to strategically implement user-centric and business-driven software solutions.

-  - 🔭 I’m currently working on Artsy Fartsy, an application empowering the everyday art enthusiast to make and share their own virtual exhibitions with artworks supplied by the Art Institute of Chicago's API.
+  - 🔭 I’m currently working on CurateMe, an application empowering the everyday art enthusiast to make and share their own virtual exhibitions with artworks supplied by the Art Institute of Chicago's API.

   - 🌱 I’m currently learning Java